-A day spent with Rabbies Tours in the land of Scots heroes Rob Roy, Robert the Bruce and William Wallace, taking in the magnificent splendour of the medieval stronghold of Stirling Castle and the beautiful nature and forests of Scotland's first National Park and the remote north east side of the bonny banks of Loch Lomond.
+A day spent with a small friendly tour group in the land of Scots heroes Rob Roy, Robert the Bruce and William Wallace, taking in the magnificent splendour of the medieval stronghold of Stirling Castle and the beautiful nature and forests of Scotland's first National Park of Loch Lomond.
 Departs Edinburgh every day all year - guaranteed!

-Highlights: ~ Stirling Castle ~ The Trossachs ~ Rob Roy country ~ Aberfoyle ~ Inversnaid nature trail walk ~ Loch Lomond ~ Lake of Menteith
+Stirling Castle ~ Callander ~ The Trossachs ~ Rob Roy country ~ Aberfoyle ~ Inversnaid nature trail walk ~ Loch Lomond

 As you approach Stirling the magnificent castle dominates your view and you make your way up towards the high volcanic rock where it imposes itself upon the surrounding land.
 Known as the ‘Key to Scotland’, for centuries this was the most important castle in Scotland and the views from the top make it easy to see why.